lloydroc/lloydroc.github.io/content/post/c/list-directory.md

 ## Running the Example

-If you want to try this example download <a href="/code/cdirlist-1.0.tar.gz">cdirlist-1.0.tar.gz</a> and run the following:
+If you want to try this example download [cdirlist-1.0.tar.gz](/code/cdirlist-1.0.tar.gz) and run the following:

 {{< highlight bash >}}
 $ tar zxf cdirlist-1.0.tar.gz